raystack/raccoon/docs/docs/reference/configurations.md

 ### `SERVER_CORS_ALLOWED_ORIGIN`

 The server decides which origin to allow.
 The configuration is expected to space separated.
 Multiple values are supported.
-The value requies `SERVER_CORS_ENABLED` to be true to take effect.
+The value requires `SERVER_CORS_ENABLED` to be true to take effect.
 If you want to allow all host headers.
 You can pass `*` as the value.

 - Type `Optional`
 - Default Value ``